open-cluster-management/plugin-kui-addons/README.md

 # KUI Addons

 This [KUI](https://github.com/kubernetes-sigs/kui) plugin is responsible for helping block users from executing unsupported KUI commands in the [kui-web-terminal](https://github.com/open-cluster-management/kui-web-terminal) deployment.
+It also hosts KUI notebooks (like Jupyter notebooks) used to provide online help, examples, etc. to the user of kui-web-terminal.

 ## Package publishing information
 This plugin uses several technologies to automate and make npm package publishing easier.
 Currently we do not publish to the public npm; this repostitory builds a `.tgz` with the compiled plugin that is integrated in the [kui-web-terminal](https://github.com/open-cluster-management/kui-web-terminal) repository.